Made with all-natural ingredients, these Strawberry Cupcakes with strawberry white chocolate buttercream are sure to brighten up your day!

 Instructions

 - In the bowl of a stand mixer (or a large mixing bowl with a hand mixer), beat the butter and sugar until light and fluffy, about 2-3 minutes.
 Add the egg whites one at a time, mixing after each addition.
-Add the vanilla extract, mix to combine.
+Add the vanilla extract, and mix to combine.

 - Using a pastry bag fitted with a large piping tip, pipe the frosting onto the cooled cupcakes.
 Top with a fresh strawberry, if desired.